YCChenVictor/blog-frontend/_posts/react/2021-06-15-React-2-Component-&-Prop.md

   }
 }
 ```
 Then the current time can be updated in the `Clock` component.
-To let the clock update the time regularly we need use lifecycle methods.
+To let the clock update the time regularly we need use lifecycle methods which is going to be explained in the next article.

+### The difference between props & state